Kolo Touré: Arsenal

-Touré scored his second European goal on 19 April 2006, the winner in the first leg of the Champions League semi-final against Villarreal CF. It was the final European goal scored at Highbury and the goal that effectively decided the tie (Arsenal won 1–0 on aggregate), to send Arsenal through to their first ever Champions League Final, in Paris, France.
+Touré scored his second European goal on 19 April 2006, the winner in the first leg of the Champions League semi-final against Villarreal CF. It was the final European goal scored at Highbury and the goal that effectively decided the tie (Arsenal won 1–0 on aggregate), to send Arsenal through to their first ever Champions League Final, in Paris, France, which they would end up losing late on.

-Touré was handed the number 5 shirt for the 2006–07 season, which had been vacant since the departure of Martin Keown.
-In August 2006, Touré signed a new four-year deal with Arsenal.

-Touré was the junior vice-captain in the 2006–07 season after former vice-captain Gilberto Silva and former captain Thierry Henry.
-He captained Arsenal for the first time on 9 January 2007 during a 6–3 victory over Liverpool in the League Cup.
-He also led the Gunners out for the final of this competition, having also captained them in the semi-final first leg against Tottenham Hotspur.
-He became the longest-serving member of the current Arsenal squad following the departures of Jérémie Aliadière, Thierry Henry and Freddie Ljungberg during the summer transfer window in 2007.
-He also captained Arsenal in a string of games early in the 2007–08 season after captain William Gallas was injured in the game against Blackburn Rovers.
-He scored a free kick in a match against Bolton Wanderers, where his shot was low and went under two Bolton players and beat Jussi Jääskeläinen.
-However, during the Africa Cup of Nations, he suffered an injury and looked a bit out of place when he returned and then injured himself again in the Champions League against A.C.
-Milan when he blocked Alexandre Pato's shot with his leg and was carried off the pitch after treatment.
-Touré returned to the starting lineup against Middlesbrough on 15 March and scored the equalising goal for Arsenal in the final 10 minutes.
+In October 2006, Touré signed a new contract of undisclosed "long-term" length.
+The following 9 January, he captained the club for the first time in the absence of Gilberto Silva and Thierry Henry, in a 6–3 victory away to Liverpool in the quarter-finals of the League Cup.
+He led Arsenal out for the final against Chelsea on 25 February, which his team lost 2–1.
+His challenge on Mikel John Obi caused a mass brawl which led to both players and Arsenal's Emmanuel Adebayor being sent off, as well as a £100,000 fine for both London rival clubs.

-On 13 April 2009, Touré demanded a move away from Arsenal after a reputed bust-up with defensive partner Gallas.
+On 13 April 2009, Touré demanded a move away from Arsenal after a reputed bust-up with defensive partner William Gallas.
 He reportedly handed in a transfer request which was later turned down by Arsenal chairman Peter Hill-Wood.
 However, Touré temporarily reversed his decision and committed to the Gunners at least until the summer.